aelse/dot-ssh-config/README.md

 Then you can establish the tunnels by ssh'ing into your jump hosts.
-After that you're able to ssh from a terminal session on your workstation without having to manually ssh into each jump host again
+After that you're able to ssh from a terminal session on your workstation without having to manually ssh into each jump host before getting onto the server you need.

 For example, if you have a configuration like this: